 Acquired strabismus can develop acutely or gradually.
 Causes of acquired strabismus include refractive error Overview of Refractive Error In the emmetropic (normally refracted) eye, entering light rays are focused on the retina by the cornea and the lens, creating a sharp image that is transmitted to the brain.
 The lens is elastic... read more (high hyperopia), tumors (eg, retinoblastoma Retinoblastoma Retinoblastoma is a cancer of the retina that occurs almost exclusively in children Retinoblastoma occurs in 1/15,000 to 1/30,000 live births and represents about 2% of childhood cancers ( 1)... read more ), head trauma, neurologic conditions (eg, cerebral palsy; spina bifida Spina Bifida Spina bifida is defective closure of the vertebral column.
 Although the cause is not known, low folate levels during pregnancy increase risk.
 Some children are asymptomatic, and others have... read more ; palsy of the 3rd cranial nerve Third Cranial (Oculomotor) Nerve Disorders Third cranial nerve disorders can impair ocular motility, pupillary function, or both.
 Symptoms and signs include diplopia, ptosis, and paresis of eye adduction and of upward and downward gaze... read more , 4th cranial nerve Fourth Cranial (Trochlear) Nerve Palsy Fourth cranial nerve palsy impairs the superior oblique muscle, causing paresis of vertical gaze, mainly in adduction.
 (See also Overview of Neuro-ophthalmologic and Cranial Nerve Disorders... read more , or 6th cranial nerve Sixth Cranial (Abducens) Nerve Palsy Sixth cranial nerve palsy affects the lateral rectus muscle, impairing eye abduction.
 The eye may be slightly adducted when the patient looks straight ahead.
-The palsy may be secondary to nerve... read more ), viral infections (eg, encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion.
-Acute disseminated encephalomyelitis is brain and spinal cord inflammation caused by a hypersensitivity... read more , meningitis Viral Meningitis Viral meningitis tends to be less severe than acute bacterial meningitis.
+The palsy may be secondary to nerve... read more ), viral infections (eg, encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion or occurring as a postinfectious immunologic complication caused by a hypersensitivity reaction... read more , meningitis Viral Meningitis Viral meningitis tends to be less severe than acute bacterial meningitis.
 Findings include headache, fever, and nuchal rigidity.
 Diagnosis is by cerebrospinal fluid (CSF) analysis.
 Treatment... read more ), and acquired eye defects.
 Specific causes vary depending on the type of deviation.